NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 cameras, but with the option ``-t csm``.
 Alternatively, the ``bundle_adjust`` .adjust files can be used with the original cameras.

-Atmospheric refraction and velocity aberration are corrected for.
+Atmospheric refraction and velocity aberration (:cite:`nugent1966velocity`) are corrected for.
 These make the linescan models be very close to the associated RPC models.
 These corrections are incorporated by slightly modifying the linescan rotation samples as part of the CSM model upon loading.

+Bundle adjustment (:numref:`bundle_adjust`) and alignment (:numref:`pc_align`)
+are still recommended even given these corrections.